 Hannah, Year 3

-Guided reading, where the children read in small groups, is a regular feature of the children’s learning.
+Reciprocal reading, where the children read in small groups, is a regular feature of the children’s learning in KS2.
 Through this, the pupils are encouraged to explore a deeper understanding of the text, learning how to draw conclusions and make inferences about the story.

 We have a number of volunteer reading helpers, who listen to individual children read.
 If you feel that you could spare an hour a week to listen to children read, we would very much welcome your support.
 Please contact the school office in the first instance.